On your marks, Jet Set, Knights!

 Audio-wise, Jet Set Knight is a delight.

 The chiptune soundtrack is on point and perfectly compliments the on-screen action.
-The sound effects are equally handled with care and help balance the retro aesthetic of the game on a whole.
+The sound effects are equally handled with care and help balance the retro aesthetic of the game as a whole.
 While not to the level of the classics of yesteryear, the developers have done a fine job creating an auditory experience that takes you back in time while being present today.
 Some of the included touches that come along with levelling up or entering a boss battle help break up the carnage.
 A tune or two may get stuck in your head for a bit which is never a bad thing, especially if it brings a smile to your face thinking about this game.

 The unlockable characters, 3 mini-games, weapons, and artefacts are enough to keep players coming back for more.
 Throw in hidden coin boxes and bonus stages and you have all the makings of a solid indie title.
 Yet, it’s multiplayer that truly sets this one apart.
 The pick-up and play controls and easy to understand formula make this one a must for anyone ready for some couch coop mayhem.
 Yes, your hitbox can be a tad too big whereas the enemies seem a touch on the small side, but the pure arcade nature of the title makes that easy to look past.